franchsli/portfolio/README.md

 1. Think about adding "contact me" button in navbar.
 2. Think about adding window.open() when clicking on projects.
-3. Think about adding the projects time lapse.
+3. Think about adding tooltips.